mdmahmudul413/Web-Design-Dev-Using-Lara-Vue/class-39/readme.md

                     Note: 1.
 Importing router into router object/variable
                           2. router is mainly a package
-                          3. We select router mood in the vuejs project installation period
+                          3. We select router mode in the vuejs project installation period
                           4. ./router or ./router/index.js both same
                           5. index.js run autometically